 How an Improperly Grounded Electrical System Can Produce Electric Shocks

-John, electrical shocks like this can be a twofold problem.
-No matter where you live, such as in Canada, the USA, the UK, New Zealand, Australia, Africa, grounding and bonding the electrical system is vitally important, let me explain:
+Electrical shocks like this can be a twofold problem.
+No matter where you live, grounding and bonding the electrical system is vitally important, let me explain:

 The Electrical Ground System is Essential to Help Prevent Electrical Shock